 You don’t need to get a European credit card before visiting Europe.
 But you may need to bring a Visa or Mastercard, depending on your specific destination.
 Visa and Mastercard are both accepted in more than 200 countries and territories worldwide, including all European countries.
 American Express is accepted in all European countries but may not be accepted by the specific merchant you’re doing business with, particularly if it’s a small operation.
 Discover is accepted in most European countries but not Serbia, Albania, Montenegro, Latvia, Lithuania, Belarus, Ukraine or Moldova.
 It’s also a hit-or-miss with specific merchants in the other countries.

 If you’re wondering about whether European card readers are compatible with American credit cards, you’ll be fine anywhere there’s a person to check you out.
 That’s true whether you have a chip card or an older card with only a magnetic stripe.
 The one place you may need a specific type of card is at an unmanned payment terminal, such as you might find in a train station or parking garage.
 In that case, not even a chip-and-signature card will work.
 You’ll need to use a chip-and-PIN credit card or cash.
 But that shouldn’t amount to much more than a minor inconvenience, even though most U.S. chip cards are the signature variety.
 Finding a credit card with no foreign transaction fees should be a bigger concern before traveling to Europe.
 The average credit card charges 1.50% of every purchase you make abroad, which can add up to a lot over the course of a trip.

 Here’s are the best credit cards for traveling in Europe:

-Best Earning Potential - Capital One Venture Rewards Credit Card: 50,000 miles when you spend $3,000 in the first 3 months, worth $500 in travel.
-Or you can get 100,000 miles after spending $20,000 within the first 12 months.
+Best Earning Potential - Capital One Venture Rewards Credit Card: 60,000 miles for spending $3,000 in the first 3 months, worth $600 in travel.
 5 miles per $1 at Capital One Travel and 2 everywhere else. $95 annual fee.
 Requires good or excellent credit.